 Remember that it will require a lot of patience and hard work and dedication.
 It will not be solved overnight, but if you are persistent and supportive, you have a high chance of succeeding in helping your loved one deal with PTSD.

-If possible, speak with Car Accident Lawyers in San Diego right after the accident to determine fault and seek compensation for the injuries.
+If possible, speak with auto accident lawyers in Los Angeles right after the accident to determine fault and seek compensation for the injuries.
 Usually, the victim will receive compensation for:

 - Medical bills